zengxiaofei/HapHiC/README.md

 ## <span id="refsort">Order and orient whole scaffolds using a reference genome</span>

-HapHiC has introduced a separate command, `haphic refsort`, in version 1.0.4 to order and orient whole scaffolds according to a reference genome.
+HapHiC has introduced a stand-alone command, `haphic refsort`, in version 1.0.4 to order and orient whole scaffolds according to a reference genome.

 To begin, you should prepare a PAF file by align raw contigs (**not scaffolds**) to a reference genome using [minimap2](https://github.com/lh3/minimap2).
 The reference genome can be from the same species or a closely related one: